Using Epoxy Coating On Limestone Countertops

 But once you permanently change the characteristics of the stone by applying a topical coating you permanently change what can be done to the stone.

-Of course, there are always exceptions and in a small percentage of cases using a topical may be a good option, but not just to prevent etching.
+Of course, there are always exceptions and in a small percentage of cases using a permanent or epoxy coating may be a good option, but not just to prevent etching.

-If etch marks where permanent, then I'd probably recommend a topical for limestone and marble kitchen countertops... but etching isn't permanent and can easily be repaired, so applying a topical to prevent etching doesn't make sense.
+If etch marks were permanent, then I'd probably recommend a coating for limestone and marble kitchen countertops... but etching isn't permanent and can easily be repaired, so applying a topical coating to prevent etching doesn't make sense.